bklik/qrcode_tool/README.md

 ## Building the Project

-These instruction build the zip file for deploying this tool to the Firefox Add-on market.
+Instructions for building the zip files for deploying this tool to the Firefox Add-on market.

 ```shell
 npm run build